meaningfy-ws/sem-covid-infra/README.md

 make stop-airflow2
 ```

+The Airflow2 uses three bind mounts instead of volumes in order to facilitate managements of DAGs.
+Make sure that the three folders have R/W access for all users (this it probably bad idea, but it works for now).
+In the future recur to using Docker volumes.

+This setup of Airflow uses Celery workers which can be monitored using Flower service (by default accessible on :5555 port).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.